jthieffry/asaca-notes/EC2 Basics.md

     - can circumvent that by doing some dd to read the entirety of a volume (forcing fetching) before setting the instance to prod
     - or you can use the aws tools that does it for you: FSR(fast snapshot restore): it's immediate restore, but comes at a cost
     - can only use this up to 50 snaps / region.
 Set on snap and az.
 So a snap on 4 az counts for 4.

+## EBS Encryption

+* Encryption is encryption at rest.
+It happens between the EC2 Host and the remote storage.
+* Since it happens at the host level, it is completely transparent to the instance (OS) -> No performance loss.
+* Accounts can be set to encrypt by default.
+You can use the default KMS key or your custom KMS key.
+* KMS Key is used to generate a data encryption key (DEK).
+* FOR EACH NEW VOLUME CREATED FROM SCRATCH, A NEW DEK IS GENERATED AND USED.
+* Snapshots created from an encrypted EBS will be encrypted using the same DEK.
+Volumes created from encrypted snapshots will be encrypted.
+* They also use the same DEK.
+* Otherwise a new volume triggers a new DEK.
+* Once a volume has been set as encrypted, you cannot un-encrypt it.
+* Decrypted data resides in the EC2 host memory.
+* No cost and no performance loss for using EBS encryption.

+## EC2 Network and DNS Architecture

+* Instance has one primary interface and zero or more secondary interfaces (ENI).
+* Secondary interfaces must be chosen in the same AZ as the primary - instances are AZ-resilient.
+* Secondary interfaces can be detached and attached to other instances.
+* SecGroups are bound to ENI.
+* Instance can have multiple private IP (one per ENI) but only one or 0 public IP.
+* Instances can have has many elastic IP as they have private IP.
+* EIP are static, public IP is dynamic.
+* Since some software licences are bound by MAC address, you can attach the software license to a secondary NIC and move it to another instance.
+* For different security groups, you can have multiple ENI.
+* OS has no notion of public IP, it only sees its privates ones.
+Public IP is made at the NAT level during translation.
+* Once again, public IP are dynamic.
+A server restart will trigger a new IP allocation.
+* The instance public DNS is resolved locally within the VPC (i.e resolves to private IP) but is resolved to the public IP outside VPC.